marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

 ![Xdebug info page with filled info](tools-xdebug-info-installed.png)

-Great! and now let's start debugging:
+Great we're done with Docker.

 ## Explaining some _Gotchas_

-OK, so we've been running over the `xdebug` configuration.
-Lets explain some things:
+OK, so we've been breezing over the `xdebug` configuration.
+We should explain some things before we continue:

 ### How does Xdebug works

 In a very summarized way, what xdebug does is that when **debugging is active** it will try to connect to port **9003** of the `xdebug.client_host` to send **and receive** debugging information.

-The way to instruct Xdebug that it should connect to our IDE is by passing the `XDEBUG_TRIGGER` URL parammeter when calling our script: <http://localhost:3000/?XDEBUG_TRIGGER>
+The way to instruct Xdebug that it should connect to our IDE, or in other words activate debugging, is by passing the `XDEBUG_TRIGGER` **URL parameter or cookie** when calling our script.
+For example <http://localhost:3000/wp-admin/tools.php?page=php-info-page&XDEBUG_TRIGGER>

-We can also pass that variable as a cookie variable.
-More on that latter.
+This can be a drag...
+Passing an URL parameter all the time.
+Latter we will see how to make that process easier with cookies.

 ### The xdebug.ini file

 The `xdebug.ini` file should be placed in PHP's `conf.d` directory, which can change from installation to installation.
-In my case, to figure out where this directory was placed, I executed `php -i` **inside the WordPress** container, and review the output searching for where the `ini` files where placed.
+In my case, to figure out where this directory was placed, I executed `php -i` **inside the WordPress container**, and review the output searching for where the `ini` files where placed.

 In case your are wondering how this file loos, here are the contents: